which addresses the difficulties of ERP implementation by proposing CSFs and process models of the

 b) ease of customization.

-Three dimensions of vendor quality are classified as:9) Education and training
+Three dimensions of vendor quality are classified as:

 a) service response time of the software vendor;